Sayrrexe/SF-Car-Bot/README.md

     ./run_bot.sh

-Verify that the container is running:
+Verify that the containers is running:

 ``bash``